sankomi/blogblog/_posts/2024-01-24-post-helper.md

 end
 ```

-it can be used inline ex
+It can be used inline ex
 ```
 puts "ruby is not interesting" unless ruby == "interesting"
 ```